-From 2018: Lecturer in Mathematics, School of Mathematical and Physical Sciences, University of Sussex.
+From 2018: Assistant Professor, Faculty of Mathematics, University of Vienna & on leave as a Lecturer in Mathematics, School of Mathematical and Physical Sciences, University of Sussex.

 2015-2018 Research Associate in the project Macroscopic Dynamics and Bifurcations of Active Particle Systems.
 Principal Investigator: Professor Pierre Degond

 PhD in Mathematics – University of Cambridge, Cambridge Centre for Analysis, 2015.